software-students-fall2022/python-package-exercise-project-3-team-14/README.md

 - `dimension`: the size of the board (dimension * dimension)
     - default: `"10"`
-    - possible values: a string make up of numbers, the board dimension acceptable is in between (`"1"`, `"10"`), inclusive
+    - possible values: a string make up of numbers, the board dimension acceptable is in between [`"1"`, `"10"`], inclusive

 - `ship_size`: the size of the hidden battleship
     - default: `"4"`
-    - possible values: a string make up of numbers, the ship size acceptable is in between (`"0"`, `dimension+1`), exclusive
+    - possible values: a string make up of numbers, the ship size acceptable is in between [`"1"`, `dimension - 1`], inclusive